-The Department of Economics offers a BSBA in Economics, along with four BA programs, a minor and graduate programs.
+The Department of Economics offers undergraduate and graduate degree programs, along with a minor for non-business majors.

 - BA: General Economics

 - BA: International Economics

 - Master of Business Administration - Economics Concentration

 - Master of Science in Applied Data Analytics